 Welcome to Mono County, California.
 District 4 of Mono County is the counties’ longest district at over 100 miles in length.
 It stretches from the Nevada State Line in the north, to the northeast section of Mammoth to the south.
 It includes the communities of Topaz, Coleville, Walker, Bridgeport, Virginia Lakes and a portion of the Town of Mammoth Lakes.
 District 4 also includes places like Topaz Lake, Monitor Pass, the East and West Walker Rivers, Sonora Pass, Bodie Ghost Town State Park, and Virginia Lakes.

-Mono County District 5 encompasses a southern portion of the incorporated town of Mammoth Lakes existing entirely within the town boundaries.
-It has a fascinating mix of mountain meadows, meandering streams, traditional “Old Mammoth” ambience, and areas of modern urban activities and growth.
-I have had the honor and pleasure of representing the interests of the citizens of District 5 since 1999.
+Framed by Mammoth Rock and the Sherwin Range, Mono County’s District 5 encompasses the southern portion of the town of Mammoth Lakes, and is entirely within the town boundaries.
+The district has a beautiful mix of mountain meadows and streams, traditional “Old Mammoth” residential ambience, and areas of thriving commercial activities and growth.
+District 5 is a fantastic place for a hike or bike ride along the town’s multi-use path and the trails of the Inyo National Forest.